 Acquisition by Coeur de France Ecole de Langues

 A language school — here was a solution to the problem that responded to the requirements of the bank AND the wishes of the City of Sancerre.
 Marianne and Gérard Chartrand, founders of Coeur de France Ecole de Langues, learned of the Caisse d’Epargne’s plans to sell the building in early 2001.
-Following about 8 months of negotiations, consultations and seemingly endless waiting, the purchase was finally announced to the Sancerre city council at their meeting of March 20, 2002.
+Following about a year of negotiations, the purchase was finally announced to the Sancerre city council at their meeting of March 20, 2002.
 Reaction was immediate and positive.

 Following extensive remodeling in 2002, Coeur de France moved into the building in January 2003.
-The ground floor has 5 classrooms, a large reception area with high speed Internet access for students, restrooms, etc. The upstairs floors house 3 new apartments (the Gabriel studio, the one bedroom Margaux and the two bedroom Louis).
-The historic courtyard (where the local Huguenots congregation met in the late 1600s) has been restored with chairs and tables arranged on the large terrace beneath the carved stone coat of arms and the sculpted white stone head saved during the demolition of the Bastille.
+The ground floor has 5 classrooms, a large reception area with wifi access for students, restrooms, etc. The upstairs floors house 3 apartments (the Gabriel studio, the one bedroom Margaux and the two bedroom Louis).
+The historic courtyard has been restored with chairs and tables arranged on the large terrace beneath the carved stone coat of arms and the sculpted white stone head saved during the demolition of the Bastille.

 Plans for the 21st Century

 La Thaumassière, Coeur de France’s center of language learning, is a place of cultural exchange for our students and Sancerre residents alike.
 Here an Asian student learns French alongside an African, North American or European.
 A student from Brazil talks football with a fellow Italian student — in French, of course!
-And added to the mix are the warm personalities of our curious and welcoming Sancerre neighbors who have a standing invitation for coffee in the courtyard anytime they like.
+And added to the mix are the warm personalities of our curious and welcoming Sancerre neighbors who have a standing invitation for coffee in the courtyard.